Roxas City: Sports venues and stadium

 Villareal Stadium - is the biggest stadium in Western Visayas.
-Built in 1962, the 20,000 seating capacity stadium has an Olympic-sized swimming pool, fully air-conditioned 6,000 capacity gym (Capiz Gymnasium), rubberized oval and paved tennis, volleyball, football and basketball courts.
+Built in 1962, the 20,000 seating capacity stadium has an Olympic-sized swimming pool, A 6,000 capacity gym Called (Capiz Gymnasium), rubberized oval and paved tennis, volleyball, football and basketball courts.
 The 10-hectare sports complex has become the official venue of various events aside from sports such as the 2nd Annual One Visayas Festival in 2010.
 It has also become a major forerunner in promoting sports tourism in the province of Capiz.
 The sports complex had hosted the Palarong Pambansa in 1963, Philippine University Games (Unigames) in 2011 and numerous WVRAA and WVPRISAA events.

 Dinggoy Roxas Civic Center - the civic center has 5,000 seating capacity and a host for Regional and Local basketball sports events like WVRAA, WVPRISAA and Intercollegiate basketball leagues in the city.

 The civic center usually serves as the venue for Mutya sa Sinadya sang Halaran beauty pageant.

 Capiz Gymnasium - this gym has 6,000 seating capacity and has been a host of several sports events such as Philippine Basketball Association (PBA), WVRAA, WVPRISAA, Unigames, etc. The gymnasium serves also a venue for various National, Regional, and Local events.